roman-milk/roman-milk.github.io/three-tales-wifey-girl-and-hubby.md

+===

- ****** Three Tales: Wifey, Girl And Hubby ****** byNonStopFunGuy© Playfully, still standing above her with my cock twitching and dripping juices, I shrugged like it was no big thing.
+Playfully, still standing above her with my cock twitching and dripping juices, I shrugged like it was no big thing.
 My wife, however, reached a hand out to pat Kelli's bony little knee.
 "Told ya, darlin'," my wife chirped proudly, "I told y'all th' mah manly husband would fuck y'all better'n th' whole load of teen boys y'all've had."

  By this point, I was feeling like Superman.
 Not only had I fucked this teen girl senseless, but my wife was fucking proud of me for doing it.
 I had a newfound appreciation for Amy, too; maybe I'd misappreciated some of her real talents.
 One can only think of all the pussy I could have fucked over the past few years, knowing Amy liked cunt as much as I did.
 Feeling boisterous, I leaned back against the wrought-iron headboard of the bed, with a couple pillows behind me, to give my sore cock a little rest.
 Spreading my thighs, I let the cool air of the room soothe my well-used penis and aching balls, allowing the liquids on them to evaporate.
 It also let me show off my handsome genitalia to the two sluts in the room.
 Meanwhile, I pulled Kelli to my side, propping her back against the side of my chest and throwing an arm around her.
 I kissed her forehead, turned her face, and began making out with her -- right in front of my wife.
 Amy just smiled at us, watching the new lovers making out.
 It was like, I was showing off my new sex toy to my wife.
 Definitely a novel but very satisfactory feeling.